Personal data protection at the EUDA

 What is personal data?

-Any information relating to an identified or identifiable natural person (known as ‘data subjects’ in the EUDPR).
-An identifiable person is someone who can be identified, directly or indirectly, by reference to an identification number or to one or more factors specific to her/his physical, physiological, mental, economic, cultural, or social identity (Article 3 of EUDPR) The processing of special categories of data, such as personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, and data concerning health or sex life, is prohibited, subject to certain exceptions (Article 10 of EUDPR).
+Any information relating to an identified or identifiable natural person (known as ‘data subjects’ in the EUDPR) is personal data.
+An identifiable person is someone who can be identified, directly or indirectly, by reference to an identification number or to one or more factors specific to the physical, physiological, mental, economic, cultural or social identity of that natural person (Article 3 of EUDPR).
+The processing of special categories of data, such as personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, and data concerning health or sex life, is prohibited, subject to certain exceptions (Article 10 of EUDPR).

 Data protection principles

-The processing personal data must adhere to the following basic principles:
+The processing of personal data must adhere to the following basic principles:

-• Lawfulness, Fairness and Transparency: data can only be processed when there is legal ground for it and data subjects must be aware about it.
+• Lawfulness, fairness and transparency: Data can only be processed when there are legal grounds for it and data subjects must be aware about it.

-• Data minimization: data must be adequate, relevant, and not excessive.
+• Data minimisation: Data must be adequate, relevant and not excessive.

 • Accuracy: data must be accurate and kept up to date.

-• Respect for data subject's rights: data must be processed in accordance with the data subject's rights.
+• Respect for the rights of data subjects: Data must be processed in accordance with the rights of the data subject.

-• To access. data subjects have the right to receive information on whether their personal data is being processed, the purpose of this processing operation, the categories of data concerned and the recipients to whom their data are disclosed, as well as the right to access this personal data.
+• To access: Data subjects have the right to receive information on whether their personal data are being processed, the purpose of this processing operation, the categories of data concerned and the recipients to whom their data are disclosed, as well as the right to access their personal data.

-• To restrict the processing: under certain circumstances, such as if data subjects contest the accuracy of the processed data or if they are not sure if the data subjects’ data is lawfully processed, they can ask the controller to restrict the data processing.
+• To restrict the processing: Under certain circumstances, such as if data subjects contest the accuracy of the processed data or if they are not sure if their data are being lawfully processed, they can ask the controller to restrict the data processing.

-• To data portability: data subjects can obtain the data that the controller holds on them and ask the transfer of the data from one controller to another.
-Where technically possible, the controller has to do the work for the data subject.
+• To data portability: Data subjects can obtain the data that the controller holds on them and ask for the transfer of the data from one controller to another.
+Where technically possible, the controller will transfer the data to the controller indicated by the data subject.

 Data Protection Officer (DPO)

 The EDPS is an independent supervisory authority established under the EUDPR.
 It ensures that the fundamental rights and freedoms of natural persons, particularly their right to privacy, are respected by the EU institutions and bodies.
-The EDPS also advises EU institutions, bodies, as well as data subjects on data protection matters.
-Data controllers must cooperate with the EDPS, including granting access to records.
+The EDPS also advises EU institutions and bodies, as well as data subjects, on data protection matters.
+Data controllers must cooperate with the EDPS, including by providing access to records.

 Notifications and records